linuxone-community-cloud/technical-resources/deploy-virtual-server.md

 2) Click **Try Virtual Machines on the LinuxONE Community Cloud**.

-3) Complete the required fields on the registration form. (note, if you were given en event code please enter it if not leave it blank)
+3) Complete the required fields on the registration form. **Note:** If you were given en event code please enter it, if not leave it blank)

    ![alt text](images-deploy/registration-form.png "Registration form")